Staying safe online - current advice for parents

-Nearly all other social media services require users to be at least 13 years of age to access and use their services.
-This includes Facebook, Snapchat, Twitter, Instagram, Musical.ly and Skype.
+Many social media services require users to be at least 13 years of age to access and use their services.
+This includes WhatsApp, Facebook, Snapchat, Twitter, Instagram, Musical.ly and Skype.

 Whilst there is no age restriction for watching videos on YouTube, users need to be 13 or older to have their own YouTube account.

 This means that no primary age children should be accessing these social media accounts.
 I would implore all parents to abide by this ruling.
 If all parents stick to this, it makes it easier for pupils to resist peer pressure.

 There are a few reasons for not allowing your child to use social media.

 - Young people risk being exposed to content which is intended for older users when they use sites that are not designed for people their age.

 - What goes on the internet, stays on the internet.
 Photos and posts about children will be there forever and could be used against them when they are older.

 - Do they know how to keep their content private?
 Do they know who to share with?